Sacrificing Civil Liberties to Counter Terrorism: Where Will it End?

 This problem has become especially acute in recent times.
 Governments around the world have responded to the tragic events of September 11, the London 2005 bombings and other attacks by enacting laws that confer extraordinary powers upon governments and their agencies.
 Such laws may be directed to protecting the community, but they are in the risk of undermining the very freedoms we are seeking to protect from terrorism.

-George Marsden delivering the 2018 John Marsden Lecture.
+George Williams delivering the 2018 John Marsden Lecture.

 It is now 17 years since the September 11 attacks, and it might have been thought that we would have resolved question such as this, or that they would have faded away.